wkusmirek/CNVind/README.md

 ### Quality control

-The first step of the CODEX-KNN pipeline is quality control.
+The first step of the CNVind pipeline is quality control.
 In this process all sequencing regions (I) with GC content below 20% or greater than 80%, (II) with mappability factor below 0.9, (III) with median read depth across all samples below 20 or greater than 4000 and (IV) shorter than 20 bp or longer than 2000 bp are removed.

 ```
 docker run --rm -v /tmp:/tmp -w /tmp biodatageeks/cnv-opt-target-qc Rscript -e "library('TARGET.QC');run_TARGET.QC(0.9,20,4000,20,2000,20,80,'/tmp/raw_cov.csv','/tmp/raw_cov_qc.csv','/tmp/exons_coordinates.bed','/tmp/exons_coordinates_qc.bed')"